Blogs

 Tensions between Saudi Arabia and Iran have spread throughout the Middle East (and beyond), creating two well-defined camps in the Middle East, both with claims to hegemony in the area.

-To interpret this scenario and better understand civil service examination it is important, first of all, to distinguish two opposing ideological currents: Shiism and Sunnism (Wahhabism).
-Wahhabism is an extreme right-wing Muslim religious tendency of the Sunni branch, which is today the majority religion in Saudi Arabia.
+To interpret this scenario and better understand its civil service examination , it is important, first of all, to distinguish between two opposing ideological currents: Shiism and Sunnism (Wahhabism).
+Wahhabism is an extreme right-wing Muslim religious tendency of the Sunni branch, which today is the majority religion in Saudi Arabia.
 Shiism, as previously mentioned, is the current on which the Republic of Iran is based.
-However, as we shall see, the struggle developing between Iran and Saudi Arabia is political, not religious; it is based more on the ambition for power than on religion.
+However, as we shall see, the struggle developing between Iran and Saudi Arabia is political, not religious; it is based more on ambition for power than on religion.

 Secondly, the control of oil traffic is another cause of this rivalry.
-To understand this reason, it is worth bearing in mind the strategic position that the countries of the Middle East play on the global map by hosting the largest hydrocarbon reserves in the world. issue A large number of contemporary struggles are due, in fact, to the interference of the major powers in the region, trying to play a role in these territories.
-Thus, for example, the Sykes-Picot agreement [15] of 1916 for the sharing of European influences continues to condition current events.
+To understand this reason, it is worth bearing in mind the strategic position that the countries of the Middle East play on the global map, as they are home to the world's largest hydrocarbon reserves.
+A large issue of contemporary struggles are in fact due to the interference of the major powers in the region in an attempt to play a role in these territories.
+Thus, for example, the Sykes-Picot agreement [15] of 1916 for the sharing of European influence continues to condition current events.
 Both Saudi Arabia and Iran, as we have been saying, have a special role in these confrontations, for the reasons described above.

 Under these considerations, it is important to point out, thirdly, the involvement of external powers such as the United States in these tensions.